Junausa/portfolio/index.md

 ## About me

 Producing your winning moments since 2016.
-Building live events of all sizes–from invitational competitions with high-profile talent, to the largest open-bracket esports tournaments to exist.
-Roots in Midwest America and broadcasting platform fighting games, now I prefer to produce events and manage broadcast crews.
-Recently moved to Southern California.
-I started by creating a Smash Bros. club at my college and hosting events there.
-Eventually organized regionals in Chicago before moving up to majors at an international scale.

-Creating live shows in the gaming and esports space with [Maelstrom Entertainment](https://mse.gg/).
+I’m a live event producer and broadcast director with nearly a decade of experience creating standout moments in esports.
+I build shows that feel as good as they run—balancing structure and adaptability to serve players, fans, and everyone behind the scenes.

+I started by founding a Super Smash Bros. club in college and hosting local events on campus.
+That grew into organizing regional tournaments in Chicago, and eventually, producing majors at an international scale.
+Since then, I’ve worked across the full event lifecycle—from acquiring contracts and managing six-figure budgets to running show flow and coordinating on-air talent.

+My credits include Genesis, Battle of BC, LACS Rivals, Red Bull Kumite, Scuffed World Tour, Evo, Combo Breaker, and Team Liquid’s Race to World First, where I contributed as both an audio engineer and associate producer.
+I currently work as an Account Manager and Producer at [Maelstrom Entertainment](https://mse.gg/), and have previously led projects with Waveform, [Level1 TV](https://level1.tv/), and [Melee Everyday](https://twitter.com/meleeeveryday).

+Above all, I care about building events that are intentional, collaborative, and built to deliver under pressure.

 <p style="text-align: center; font-weight: 700; font-size: 1.2em">❖ CONTACT: <a href="mailto:juna@mse.gg">juna@mse.gg</a></p>